Our #1 Recommended Mattress

 The placement of the second layer is pretty strategic.
 The dense memory foam provides additional back support, which also helps in spinal alignment in every sleeping position (check 8 amazing high density foam mattresses).
 This layer is especially effective at the middle and lower-end support for maximum contouring and comfort.

 The third layer is all about superb body contouring and motion isolation (check the top rated mattresses for motion isolation).
-This layer has precisely 884 pocket springs which are sourced from robust 14.5 gauge recycled steel.
+This layer has precisely 884 pocket springs which are sourced from strong 14.5 gauge recycled steel.
 Choosing recycled steel shows how much Saatva focuses on environmental sustainability and promotes recycling.
 These coils are highly responsive to your movement and contours according to your body weight so that you get perfect pressure relief throughout your sleep.

 What is Fiberglass?